Home / Planning / I Am an Indigenous Applicant

 Ontario’s law and medical schools offers admission pathways specifically for Indigenous students.

-If you are applying to a rehabilitation sciences or teacher education program, refer to the ORPAS Application Guide or TEAS Application Guide university pages for information about applying as an Indigenous student.
+If you are applying to a rehabilitation sciences or teacher education program, refer to the university pages in the ORPAS Application Guide or TEAS Application Guide for information about applying as an Indigenous student.

 Scroll to Top